 |Shelter 4||120'||10'||too far for easy walk|

 |Shelter 7||350'||30'||too far for easy walk|

 Powhatan and Swift Creek dining halls - These buildings are part of each group camp and may be rented individually for meetings, wedding receptions and other gatherings.
 Each hall has a commercial grade kitchen with stainless steel sinks and countertops, a commercial grade refrigerator, a freezer, an ice machine and an oven.
 Tables and chairs for up to 125 people are included; each building has central heat and air-conditioning.
 The Swift Creek hall has a gas-log fireplace.
 Please call the park, (804) 796-4255, for details or to reserve.
 Reservations may be made up to 11 months in advance.
-Here's the rental hall agreement.
+Here's the rental hall agreement, and this brochure details group camping facilities.
 Call 800-933-7275 to reserve.

 Pocahontas State Park has no visitor center but has a gift shop and a camp store.
 The gift shop has souvenirs and park mementos and is in the main park office by the park entrance.
 A camp store in the campground also has souvenirs, toiletry items, camping supplies, snacks and s'more fixings.
 Hours vary by season.